LaurisMih/LaurisMih/README.md

 ## 📝 Some of my recent projects:

+### Search GIF
+Flutter project where you can find GIFs using GIPHY API

 ### 🎮 [Monster Chase](https://github.com/LaurisMih/MonsterChase)
 2D Unity game.
 Rules are simple, to stay alive you need to jump over monsters